wp-plugins/bookafy-online-appointment-booking-and-staff-scheduling/readme.txt

 4. Choose a button by clicking on the button.
 5. Paste the [Bookafy_button type=’button1’] shortcode onto any page/post that you want to display your button to a calendar. (short code changes based on button chosen) This will link user to your subdomain page www.yourbusiness.mybookafy.com for online scheduling
 6. If you want to display your calendar on your page, create a new page and copy/past the widget shortcode onto new page.
-7. Link on Menu – go to appearance, choose menus, on left side click “Links” then paste your subdomain www.yourbusiness.mybookafy.com  into URL, then Add text to Link Text (Book Appointment), then Click Add to Menu.
+7. Link on Menu – go to appearance, choose menus, on left side click "Links"" then paste your subdomain www.yourbusiness.mybookafy.com  into URL, then Add text to Link Text (Book Appointment), then Click Add to Menu.
 Now your menu will link to your subdomain.

 == Frequently Asked Questions ==